JktuJQ/JktuJQ/README.md

 ## 👨‍💻 About me 👨‍💻

 Currently, I am a student majoring in **"Applied mathematics and Computer Science"**.
+I am also doing an internship at [Yandex](https://yandex.ru/company) as a ML-engineer, developing Recommender Systems for [Yandex.Music](https://music.yandex.ru/).

 As my future degree suggests, I do really like maths and I enjoy applying it to a real-world problems.
 Even though I am not exposed to much of those in the university,